-This is the first post in the Blog Post series, Microsoft 365 Fiscal Year Retention, and its purpose is to demonstrate one of the ways you can implement Fiscal Year retention inside Microsoft 365.
+This is the first post in the Blog Post series, Microsoft 365 Fiscal Year Retention, and its purpose is to demonstrate one of the ways to implement Fiscal Year retention in Microsoft 365.

-The retention requirement may read something like this… “Retain all Financial reports for 7 years past the close of the Fiscal Year they relate to and then destroy”.
+The retention requirement may read something like this… “Retain all Financial reports for 7 years past the close of the Fiscal Year they relate to and then destroy/put thru a disposition review”.

 There are several ways to accomplish this other than manually applying a retention label to a document.
 Remember… end-users have other work to get done (and aren’t Records Managers) and we don’t want to rely on them to have to remember to apply a retention label to a document at the end of each Fiscal Year.
 Instead, let’s look at how this can be automated.